-- St Petersburg
+Route: St Petersburg Yaroslavl Moscow

-If you’ve covered most parts of Western Europe and are looking for a little bit of a challenge, why not venture East.
+If you’ve covered most parts of Western Europe and are looking for something different, why not venture East?
 Europe’s most vast and varied country, Russia borders both Finland and China… what better way to explore such an immense land than by rail?

 Explore the spires and palaces of St Petersburg, Yaroslavl and Moscow, and lose yourself in the fairytale landscapes of the world’s largest nation.
 Start off in the City of the Tsars – discover the beautiful National Ballet, Winter Palace and Catherine Park.
 Walk along the harbour in the midnight sun – during May and June the legendary “White Nights” play host to a huge variety of concerts and shows throughout the city.